 The Peterhouse organ is the largest surviving example of the work of Johann Snetzler.
-It was given to the College in 1765 by Horatio Mann (who had joined Peterhouse as a Fellow Commoner in 1760) and the College has had to rely on the generosity of current Petreans to fund the restoration.
-The College is most grateful for the pledges and donations received so far.
-If you are interested in sponsoring a pipe or making a donation - please contact the Development Office.
+It was given to the College in 1765 by Horatio Mann (who had joined Peterhouse as a Fellow Commoner in 1760) and the College is most grateful for the generosity of current Petreans that has made this restoration possible.

 The chapel was consecrated in 1632 during the Mastership of Matthew Wren, and an organ was installed as early as 1635.
 As a centre of Laudian practice, music played a central role in chapel life from the outset.